 ICICI Prudential Balanced Fund

-The fund has a very large asset size of nearly 24,000 crores.
+The fund has a very large asset size of nearly 27,000 crores.
 Among the top holdings of ICICI Prudential Balanced fund include the likes of ICICI Bank, ITC, NTPC, HDFC and ONGC.
 The fund also has debt in its holdings including debt from ICICI Bank and government debt.
-Dividends distributed by the fund is tax free in the hands of the investors.
+Dividends distributed by the fund is not tax free as mentioned earlier.

 L&T India Prudence Fund